MichelV69/FantasyTavernMaker/README.md

 + Download the installer
 + Install to where-ever makes the most sense for you
 + Run the installed EXE
+    + An optional command line parameter is how big the batch of Pub/Inns is.
+    So `PBHouse_CLI.exe 1` will create one-at-a-time, where as `PBHouse_CLI.exe 7`
+    will create 7 in a run.
+By default, 3 are created.
 + No input is required;  output is automatically created.
-+ Review the 3 generated Pub/Inn;  mix and match as you like to get one or two that suit your setting.
++ Review the batch of generated Pubs & Inns;  mix and match as you like to get one or two that suit your setting.
 Copy-Paste results to your favorite text editor.
-+ To generate 3 more possible Inns & Taverns, press the [SPACE] bar
++ To generate another batch of Inns & Taverns, press the [SPACE] bar
 + To finish up, press your [ESC] ("Escape") key